gdmarmerola/gdmarmerola.github.io/_posts/2021-02-07-features-shortcomings-causalnex.md

 We can divide our causal inference problem in two steps:

 1. Define (or learn) the *structure* of the problem.
-The structure determines which variables are causes of others and is represented by a causal diagram: a directed acyclic graph representing these relationships
+The structure determines which variables are causes of others and is represented by a causal diagram: a directed acyclic graph representing these relationships.
 2. Given a structure and data, compute the counterfactual (treatment effect) of taking the medication vs. not taking it.

 Let us start with step (1).

 ### True (Oracle) Structure

-As we're dealing with a simulated dataset, we have the luxury if knowing the true structure of the problem.
+As we're dealing with a simulated dataset, we have the luxury of knowing the true structure of the problem.
 It is very easy to define this through the CausalNex `StructureModel` API:

 ```python
 from causalnex.structure import StructureModel